 Emojis should be used as sparingly as possible in written content to avoid their meta descriptions confusing the overall message of your post or tweet when it's read aloud by a screen reader.

 It's best to put emojis at the very end of your posts and tweets, and avoid using them as bullet points.
-The more important information should be consumed by the user before the emoji meta descriptions.
+The more important information should be accessed by the user before the emoji meta descriptions to ensure your message is clear.

-Resist changing the color on customizable emojis if you manage social for a brand account.
-Every unique icon gets descriptor information, which is then read aloud by screen readers.
+Resist changing the color on emojis with variable skin tones if you manage social media for a brand.
+Every unique icon gets descriptor information, which is then read aloud by assistive devices or program.
 This includes skin tones.

-For convenience, screen readers will often truncate a line of emojis if only one specific icon is used consecutively.
+For convenience, assistive technology will sometimes truncate a line of emojis if only one specific icon is used consecutively.
 For instance, the last line of this paragraph would be read as "10 rockets" instead of saying the word rocket 10 times.

-Don’t place emojis in your Twitter name (different from your Twitter @ handle), as it’s typically read every time a screen reader transcribes a tweet.
+Don’t place emojis in your Twitter name (different from your Twitter @ handle), as it’s typically read every time an assistive device transcribes a tweet to a user.
 The meta description of emojis can make your Twitter name much longer (and more confusing) than intended.

 A more recent trend with content creators is to use custom Unicode characters from external sites to make the copy on social media platforms appear in different styles, weights, and typefaces.
 In the example to the left, the portion of the caption that reads Rich Nude Obsessions looks like it's in a different typeface than the rest of the copy because a custom Unicode character set was used.